-The scheme is open to all International Swansea Alumni candidates applying for a Taught Master’s or Research degree in any subject area.
+The scheme is open to all Non-EU Swansea Alumni candidates applying for a Taught Master’s or Research degree in any subject area.

 The definition of ‘alumni’ is candidates who have successfully completed a ‘full’ degree programme at Swansea University for example: